Clever/tracing-middleware/README.md

 Middleware for express to enable opentracing.
 Supports any opentracing tracer compatible with version 0.11.0 of the opentracing javascript library.

-## Migration
+## Deprecated

-Please note that this library has been moved to [https://github.com/opentracing-contrib](https://github.com/opentracing-contrib).
+Please note that this library has been moved to [https://github.com/opentracing-contrib/javascript-express](https://github.com/opentracing-contrib/javascript-express).
 Please use that version instead.

 ## Install
 ```